clemcodes/reci-py/README.md

 # ReciPy

-A web app that uses Python to quickly find recipes according to the ingredients in your fridge, with vegan/vegetarian options, adapted to your needs.
+A web app that uses Python to quickly find recipes according to the ingredients in your fridge, with vegan/vegetarian options, aiming to reduce food waste.

 ![showcase](/static/images/recipy-showcase.png)